26 January 2011

 We were trying to keep ourselves from totally self-destructing if it were not.
 So many unanswered questions and feelings raced through our minds.
 We had mixed emotions in the worse kind of way.

 The next day didn't go as smoothly as we had envisioned.
 We had to identify Idaho from the video.
-We didn't travel to the place she was living as we had visualized.
+We didn't travel to where she was living as we had visualized.
 We did not meet the family as we thought we would.

 It may have been just another case to them, but it was "a day to remember" forever for us.

 Back to the video—The most emotional time since the day she disappeared was in an officer's office looking at that video.
-When we saw her on the small TV screen across a show ring, we both shouted with excitement, "That's her!!!!"
+When we saw her on the small TV screen across a show ring, we both shouted excitedly, "That's her!!!!"

 I don't know how to explain that moment.
 All our hopes, work, prayers, and times we had dreamed of this day and what it would be like and feel like was happening.